-- To provide a good understanding of software design and a set of software technologies and APIs. - To do a detailed examination and demonstration of Agile development and testing • techniques.

-- To understand the benefits and pitfalls of working in an Agile team. - To understand Agile development and testing.
+- To provide students with a theoretical as well as practical understanding of agile software development practices and how small teams can apply them to create highquality software. - To provide a good understanding of software design and a set of software technologies and APIs. - To do a detailed examination and demonstration of Agile development and testing techniques. - To understand the benefits and pitfalls of working in an Agile team. - To understand Agile development and testing.

-AGILE METHODOLOGY UNIT I
+UNIT I AGILE METHODOLOGY

-Theories for Agile management - agile software development - traditional model vs. agile model - classification of agile methods - agile manifesto and principles - agile project management - agile team interactions - ethics in agile teams - agility in design, testing agile documentations - agile drivers, capabilities and values.
+Theories for Agile management - agile software development - traditional model vs. agile model - classification of agile methods - agile manifesto and principles - agile project management - agile team interactions - ethics in agile teams - agility in design, testing - agile documentations - agile drivers, capabilities and values.